 So how do you deal with this reality?
-Once you acknowledge that suicide is as much risk for your child as not wearing a seat belt while driving, or using alcohol or drugs, or engaging in risky sexual behavior, you’ve taken the first step in prevention.
+Once you acknowledge that suicide is as much of a risk for your child as not wearing a seat belt while driving, or using alcohol or drugs, or engaging in risky sexual behavior, you’ve taken the first step in prevention.
 You talk to your children about these other behaviors which can put them at personal risk, and suicide is no different.
 It’s something you CAN and SHOULD talk about with your children!

 Contrary to myth, talking about suicide CANNOT plant the idea in someone’s head!
 It actually can open up communication about a topic that is often kept a secret, and secrets that are exposed to the rational light of day often become less powerful and scary.
 You also give your child permission to bring up the subject again in the future.

 If it isn’t prompted by something your kid is saying or doing that worries you, approach this topic in the same way as other subjects that are important to you, but may or may not be important to your child:

 - Timing is everything!
 Pick a time when you have the best chance of getting your child’s attention.
 Sometimes a car ride, for example, assures you of a captive, attentive audience.
 Or a suicide that has received media attention can provide the perfect opportunity to bring up the topic.

 - Think about what you want to say ahead of time and rehearse a script if necessary.
 It always helps to have a reference point: (”I was reading in the paper that youth suicide has been increasing…” or “I saw that your school is having a program for teachers on suicide prevention.”)